icwu307/icwu307.github.io/index.md

 - Includes my education background and academic/professional/consulting experiences.

 ### Selective honors: ([complete][honors])
+- 2023: FutureTech Award from NSTC.
+- 2022: Won the top three in [2022 AWS DeepRacer Championship][awsfinal2022] (among about 150,000 participants).
+- 2021: FutureTech Award from MOST.
+- 2021: [MOST Outstanding Research Award][most-outstanding], Ministry of Science and Technology (MOST), Taiwan
+- 2021: [IICM Medal of Honor][iicm], Institute of Information & Computing Machinery (IICM)
+- 2020: 1st and 3rd places in [2020 Championship Cup of AWS DeepRacer League][awsfinal2020].
+- 2019: 3rd place in [AWS re:Invent 2019 (world final)][awsfinal] held in Las Vegas.

-- 2019: Won the 1st, 3rd, 5th, 7th places in AWS DeepRacer (Taipei) sponsored by Amazon.
+- 2019: 1st, 3rd, 5th, 7th places in AWS DeepRacer (Taipei) sponsored by Amazon.
-- 2018: Received AI Academic Research Award from the PAIR Center of MOST (Ministry of Science and Technology of Taiwan).
+- 2018: AI Academic Research Award from the PAIR Center of MOST (Ministry of Science and Technology of Taiwan).
-- 2018: Received FutureTech Award from MOST.
+- 2018: Award of Futuristic Breakthrough Technology from MOST.
-- 2018: Won the Best Paper Award in the 2018 Conference on Technologies and Applications of Artificial Intelligence (TAAI 2018).
+- 2018: The Best Paper Award in the 2018 Conference on Technologies and Applications of Artificial Intelligence (TAAI 2018).
+- 2017: Award of Futuristic Breakthrough Technology from MOST.
 - 2017: CGI was awarded a 10-dan title from Fox Weiqi website.
 - 2017: Received NT\$6,600,000 donation from HaiFong Weichi Foundation, Taiwan.
 - 2017: Won the second place in ["CITIC Securities Cup", the 1st World AI Go Open](http://www.intergofed.org/igf-news-feed/2017-citic-securities-cup-the-1st-world-ai-go-open.html), held in Ordos, Inner Mongolia, China.
 Also won all games during the day-1 preliminary, including beating FineArt (developed by Tencent Inc.) and DeepZenGo, and received a prize of RMB\$100,000.
 - 2017: Won two games against Chun-Hsun Chou (9p) in IEEE FUZZ 2017 Go competitions.
 The first Go program developed at academic institutes winning professional 9 dan players in formal competitions.
-- 2017: Won six golds (Dark chess, Mahjong, Go 9x9, Go 13x13, Chinese chess, Einstein) and one silver (Go 19x19) and one bronze (Othello) in [the 20th Computer Olympiad][icga].
+- 2017: Six gold medals (Dark chess, Mahjong, Go 9x9, Go 13x13, Chinese chess, Einstein) and one silver (Go 19x19) and one bronze (Othello) in [the 20th Computer Olympiad][icga].
+Note: won up to 33 golds in total up to 2020.

 ### [Teaching Courses][courses]